Emmotes/ic_spoilers/docs/premium.md

 ### Lae'zel's Champions of Renown Pack - $69.99
 Date of release: 31 Aug 2024

+> In this Xbox Game Pass exclusive DLC, unlock 5 awesome Champions and supercharge your progress!

-<span style="font-size:1.2em;">ⓘ</span> *Note: This pack will likely be for a platform giveaway and so probably won't be available for purchase.*
+<span style="font-size:1.2em;">ⓘ</span> *Note: This pack probably won't be available for purchase since it's likely to be for a platform giveaway.*

 Contents: